 Still, the path to nerve block competency has remained challenging – primarily because students of the specialty have lacked access to a suitable model on which to practice and perfect a given block technique.
 Traditionally, patients have filled this role.

 Under the watchful eye and steady hand of mentoring anesthesiologists, residents and fellows cautiously acquired the practical knowledge of peripheral nerve blockade.
 While this educational model has proved safe and successful, it has invariably limited the rate at which the student attains mastery of a given block.

 Unlike typical cadaver courses which make use of embalmed specimens, the lab employs fresh frozen cadavers which replicate the look and feel of living tissue.
 Because these specimens are not embalmed, ultrasonography yields images that rival those found in the operating room while needle placement and local anesthetic injection mimics the proprioceptive feedback of living tissue.

-Students in the lab have the opportunity to not only dissect and discern the anatomy relevant to a particular nerve block, but also practice block and catheter placement techniques on “patients” in an environment free of time constraints or fear of complications.
+Students in the lab have the opportunity not only to dissect and discern the anatomy relevant to a particular nerve block but also practice block and catheter placement techniques on “patients” in an environment free of time constraints or fear of complications.

 Highlights of the curriculum include: